-Louise Baldacchino Sarah Giddens Cassandra Kirchmeir Gitt Susy Taylor louise.baldacchino@d12.osstf.ca sarah.gidens@d12.osstf.ca cassandra.kirchmeirgitt@d12.osstf.ca susy.taylor@d12.osstf.ca
+Louise Baldacchino Sarah Giddens Mitch Bubuli Susy Taylor

+louise.baldacchino@d12.osstf.ca sarah.giddens@d12.osstf.ca mitch.bubulj@d12.osstf.ca susy.taylor@d12.osstf.ca

 Contact the OTBU if:

 - You believe you might be disciplined by administration. - You receive notice from the College of Teachers that you are being investigated. - You are questioned or might be investigated by police or CAS. - The school's admin. has asked you to contact the union.